-The Local EGA project is divided into several microservices.
+Local EGA project consists of several components:

 ☞ More details about the Inbox login system.

-☞ More details about the Ingestion Procedure.
+☞ More details about the Ingestion.